With a history of thousands of years, Hanoi is a destination imbued with the rich culture of Vietnam.

 There are many unique street foods for you to choose from, from banh mi, grilled chicken feet, Banh Cuon (spring rolls), Cam sticky rice yogurt, and Khuc Bach sweet soup.

-Coming to Hanoi, it is absolutely impossible to miss a cup of chilled Hanoi beer, fragrant aroma, bitter and cool taste.
+Also, coming to Hanoi, it is absolutely impossible to miss a cup of chilled Hanoi beer, fragrant aroma, bitter and cool taste.

 4. Learn how to cook the traditional food of northern style